Skip to main content

 By News

-Applications are now open for the Creative New Zealand National Publishing Internships Initiative 2019 which offers a Whitireia graduate the opportunity to work in a publishing company for six months.
-There will be three internships available which will run from February to July 2019.
+We are now calling for applications for the Creative New Zealand National Publishing Internships Initiative 2020 which offers a Whitireia graduate the opportunity to work in a publishing company for six months.
+There will be three internships available which will run from February to July 2020.
 This a terrific opportunity to have a new graduate assisting you with your business.
+The programme has produced some impressive results in past years with many publishers choosing to offer the interns full-time positions at the end of the programme and a number of interns now hold senior positions in publishing companies.
+Last year’s successful applicants were Lift Education, Te Papa Press and Victoria University Press.

 Applications are open to trade publishers and also to educational publishers who produce a broad range of titles including picture books, early readers and junior fiction and/or books in te reo as well as Pasifika and Asian languages.